Hostile Takeover

 Cross-J gave a ‘heh’ that was a bit of a snarl.
 “Not so smug now, little morsel.

-The murder drone had crawled slowly forward, but she launched herself across the last final stretch.
-Yellow visor filled Uzi’s vision, and then, felt more than seen: a sword thrusting forward.
+The murder drone had crawled slowly forward, but she launched herself across the final stretch. an amber visor filled Uzi’s vision, and then, felt more than seen: a sword thrusting forward.

 Got you.”